Rustam Emomali

 Rustam Emomali is believed to be prepared by his father to succeed him as the leader of Tajikistan; he holds the title of the constitutionally designated successor to the presidency.
 He heads the anti-corruption agency in Tajikistan and the state's financial oversight agency.
 Despite not having served in the armed forces, he holds the rank of major general.
+He was appointed as the mayor of Dushanbe by his father in 2017 at the age of 29.